 As stated above, companies cannot be subject to criminal liability under Swedish law.
 Therefore, a prosecution directed towards alleged criminal conduct in the activities of a company must be brought against a responsible individual.
 However, in addition to individual criminal liability, a company may be ordered to pay a corporate fine of between 5,000 and 500 million kronor for crimes committed in the exercise of its business operations, if the corporation has not taken sufficient measures to prevent the crime, or the crime has been committed by persons supervising or controlling the business.
 The size of the corporate fine depends on the severity of the crime, the company's turnover and the number of employees, so the maximum fine of 500 million kronor will only be imposed on larger companies.

 Corporate fines are not regarded as a criminal sanction.
 The imposition of a corporate fine requires that all the prerequisites in a criminal provision have been satisfied and that someone had criminal intent in respect of the prerequisites of that provision.
 Corporate fines have mainly been ordered in connection with environmental and occupational safety crimes.
-In relation to bribery, corporate fines have not been imposed very frequently by Swedish courts and the amounts of the fines have typically been low.
-In 2019, there were no cases where a corporate fine was imposed in relation to bribery.
+In relation to bribery, corporate fines have not been imposed frequently by Swedish courts and the amounts of the fines have typically been low.
+In 2020, there was one case in which a corporate fine was imposed in relation to bribery.

 For other infringements of Swedish law (e.g., in the fields of competition, consumer protection, environment and employment), the following sanctions may be applied, depending on the case at hand: an administrative fine, forfeiture, involuntary liquidation or limitation of business operations (the latter being applicable to companies active in the welfare sector).